BryanGsep/Blendyn-Development/README.md

 - [Weekly reports](https://public.gitlab.polimi.it/DAER/mbdyn/-/wikis/GSoC-Students-Blogs)

 ## Future work
-- Finishing internal force and internal moment visualisation for `shell4` and `membrane4` elements when their MBDyn output avaialble.
+- Finishing internal force and internal moment visualisation for `shell4` and `membrane4` elements when their MBDyn outputs are available.
-- Eventhough I have successed in visualising internal force and internal moment for `beam2` and `beam3`.
-However, choosing correct value for `Min` and `Max` boundary is challenge. `Autosetup Boundary` can't solve that problem effectively.
+- Eventhough I have successed in visualising internal force and internal moment for `beam2` and `beam3`, choosing correct value for `Min` and `Max` boundary is challenge. `Autosetup Boundary` can't solve that problem effectively.
 I hope that, we can have a better way to implement it in the future.
-- Making 3D ploting for 'trajectory' plot type and show it in a `local host` when ploting with `bokeh`
+- Making 3D ploting for 'trajectory' plot type and show it in a `localhost` when ploting with `bokeh`